thomas-alrek/JSGame/CONTRIBUTING.md

 # Contributing

-node-php-password is intended to be a public project that anyone can participate in.
-If you would like to add support for new algorithms, fix a bug, do security auditing etc. please read this guide.
+JSGame is intended to be a public project that anyone can participate in.
+If you would like to add support for new functions, fix a bug, do performance optimization etc. please read this guide.

 Fork, then clone the repo: